Gdhoundiyal/NamsteReact/README.md

 1= load > API call > Render
 2= load > Render > API > Rerender( mostly used better approach )

+# shimmer UI

+it is used to show the dummy content before loading the actual data.

+# conditional rendering

+rendering on the basis of condition ex- showing shimmer ui before get the resulta from API results.